connect2brain/mtms/README.md

 ls sites
 ```

 The installation script will install the mTMS software and its dependencies, including the ROS 2 workspace.
+Once finished, reboot the computer.

 ### Web UI setup
 To create a desktop link to the mTMS panel: